v-i-s-h/Runner.jl/README.md

 ```
 But, in this case, we will not be able to provide command line arguments.
 Work around is to define a function which takes in arguments and manually calling it.
 Not neat!

 This package exists to overcome this difficulty.
-It provide a macro `@run` which will let you run script from REPL with commandline arguments.
+It provide a macro `@runit` which will let you run script from REPL with commandline arguments.

 ## How?
 ### Simple use case